Blog - network management consulting | coaching

 Photo | Aleksandr_K on Shutterstock

-More and more companies work agile or at least convert individual areas of the company to agile working.
+More and more companies are working agilely or are at least converting individual company areas to agile working.
 Such "pilot areas" are, for example, IT or the innovation area.

 Regardless of whether an entire company changes its culture or only sub-areas undergo this change, this process rarely succeeds smoothly.
 In this article we outline the different phases involved in an agile transformation and present what we consider to be the critical success factors.